 BIO 1000.
 The Global Environment.
 3 hrs.

-A study of the human relationships with and responsibility for the health and well-being of our earth.
-Ecology, the branch of science investigating the relationships of an organism (human) with its environment (earth) is the emphasis of this course.
+A study of the human relationship with and responsibility for, the health and well-being of our earth.
+Ecology, the branch of science investigating the relationships of an organism (man) with its environment (earth) is the emphasis of this course.
 Major considerations are given to the use and misuse of the earth's energy and material resources, the consequences and alternatives to human actions and the individual physical costs plus collective social costs.
 IAI: L1 905.

 BIO 1001.
 General Biology I. 4 hrs.